How To Pray To God -

 ...Continued from Page 1 of How To Pray To God, including A Prayer For Faith

 It is amazing how someone who has not believed in prayer all their life expects the first prayer to be answered.
-We can seem to toggle between no belief in the power of God to belief that God can and will intervene at the first request.
+We can toggle between no belief in the power of God to belief that God can and will intervene at the first request.

 This can happen.